madebymsi/renjiiiii/README.md

 dni list: dry people, homophobes, transphobes, zoophiles, pedos, proshippers, js problematic ppl in general, ppl under 12.

+yes twin we can hug and afk ❤️‍🩹🙏🌹

 i have problems that im actively trying to fix and become a better person. iwc iwc iwc iwc